 - EXAMPLE: Prepare and circulate agenda for departmental staff meeting - past agendas are saved here for reference [LINK TO FILE PATH]

 - EXAMPLE: Pull report from our donor database showing total donations for that month and number of new donors - report is saved in database as [NAME OF REPORT] and can be easily run by adjusting the date parameter [MAY NEED TO LEAVE ADDITIONAL INSTRUCTIONS FOR DATABASE WORK]

 - EXAMPLE: File quarterly lobbying report with [STATE OFFICE] - see instructions at [LINK] and past reports saved here [LINK TO FILE PATH]

 - EXAMPLE: Prepare budget for our department and represent the department in organization-wide budget meetings

-- [BRIEF DESCRIPTION OF THE PROJECT AND YOUR ROLE]
+- [NAME OF PROJECT FOLLOWED BY BRIEF DESCRIPTION OF THE PROJECT AND YOUR ROLE]

 - [STATUS OF PROJECT]

 - [NAMES OF COLLEAGUES INVOLVED]

 - Creating new volunteer manual: As part of our department’s goal to simplify and streamline our volunteer onboarding process, I have been working on a new volunteer manual that integrates content from our previous materials.
 After doing an audit of current materials [INSERT FILE PATH TO THIS DOCUMENT] and deciding which ones are still relevant or could be eliminated, I began creating the new volunteer manual saved here [INSERT FILE PATH].